China launches elderly vaccination drive but health fears linger | Health

 - China

 China's health authority said on Wednesday that it would aim to improve accessibility and launch targeted programmes in nursing homes and leisure facilities as part of a new vaccination drive among the over-60s.
-It also pledged to make renewed efforts to publicise the benefits of vaccination, and persuading the old and vulnerable that it is both safe and effective could be the most challenging part of the campaign.
+It also pledged to make renewed efforts to publicise the benefits of vaccination.

+Ye Weifang, an unvaccinated 83-year-old Shanghai resident, told Reuters that she would need to be reassured by her doctor before receiving the jab.
+"I look like I'm in good health now, but I have a pretty serious illness," she said.
+"If the doctor thinks I can get vaccinated, I will do it."

 China has offered vaccinations for the elderly since April 2021, but the take-up rate slowed noticeably this year.
 By November, the proportion of people aged 60 and above to be fully vaccinated reached 86.4%, barely changing from 85.6% in August.
 Those who have received a booster jab increased to 68.2% from 67.8% over the period.